-Over-Allotment Option to Purchase Additional Shares
+Over-Allotment Option to Purchase Additional Shares of Common Stock

-If the Underwriter sells more shares than the total number set forth in the table above, we have granted to the Underwriter an overallotment option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares at the public offering price less the underwriting discount.
-To the extent such option is exercised, the Underwriter must purchase the full amount of shares subject to the over-allotment option.
-Any shares issued or sold under such option will be issued and sold on the same terms and conditions as the other shares that are the subject of this offering.
+If the Underwriter sells more shares than the total number set forth in the table above, we have granted to the Underwriter an overallotment option, exercisable for forty-five (45) days from the date of this prospectus, to purchase up to additional Shares of common stock at the public offering price for the Shares less the underwriting discount.
+To the extent such option is exercised, the Underwriter must purchase the full amount of Shares subject to the over-allotment option.
+Any Shares issued or sold under such option will be issued and sold on the same terms and conditions as the other Shares that are the subject of this offering.